Federal Extension of Time for Payment of Taxes by a Corporation Expecting a Net Operating Loss Carryback

 Historical Past-Year Versions of Federal Form 1138

-We have a total of four past-year versions of Form 1138 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 1138 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 1138 (Rev. September 2016)